 To edit your settings for Likes, go to your timeline and click on “Likes“, then “Edit“.
 Each category of Likes has a different privacy setting, so you can fine-tune it as you wish.
 Ensure you remember to click on “Done Editing” when you are finished in order to save your settings.

 Also note that minors have certain settings locked to a maximum exposure of friends or friends of friends (who are also minors).
-To read more about privacy for minors, see this page.

 How Do I Fix & Check My Privacy Settings?

 Facebook has a new privacy navigation menu, which is accessible via the little padlock icon in the top-right of any page on Facebook.
 The menu makes it easy to check your privacy settings, to access the activity log and to access the full privacy menu.
 This also allows you to quickly view your timeline as another person to verify what they can see.

 As you saw above for the privacy settings of “Likes“, it is now possible to edit the settings of many other items on your Timeline in the same way.
 It’s worth checking each section of your Timeline and ensuring things are as private as you expect, particularly the “About” section and the “Friends” section.